“The price of inaction is far greater than the cost of making a mistake.” ~ Meister Eckhart

 This is not a bad way to look at escalations when you think about it.
 As stressful and challenging as they are, escalations can be a powerful way to ensure that mistakes, deviations, and delays in the course of a project get the attention they need.

-In this article, we look at the four major areas of onboarding where escalations are most likely to happen, the underlying reasons for them, and how you can avoid and manage escalations.
+In this article, we look at the four major areas of customer onboarding where escalations are most likely to happen, the underlying reasons for them, and how you can avoid and manage escalations.

 This is one of the most common reasons for escalations across the board.
-However, given how heavily onboarding relies on people, planning, and processes, it’s important to understand how a failure to balance these three factors can cause escalations during onboarding.
+However, given how heavily customer onboarding relies on people, planning, and processes, it’s important to understand how a failure to balance these three factors can cause escalations during onboarding.
 The most common reasons for escalations arising from timeline issues include:

 Here are a few tips to prevent these issues: